-- sales that have not been lodged with HM Land Registry
+- property sales that have not been lodged with HM Land Registry

-- transfers, conveyances, assignments or leases at a premium with nominal rent,
+- property transfers, conveyances, assignments or leases at a premium with nominal rent,

 - Vesting Deeds Transmissions or Assents of more than one property

-But one thing to consider is that the sold price data isn't a true reflection of the current value, as if the website you used to look at house price data updates their information quarterly and also bearing in mind that the average time between sale agreed and exchange is twelve-weeks, you are only getting an idea of what the values were six months ago,
+But one thing to consider is that the sold price data isn't a true reflection of the current value of a house, as if the website you used to look at house price data updates their information quarterly and also bearing in mind that the average time between sale agreed and exchange is twelve-weeks, you are only getting an idea of what the values were six months ago,

 If you are local to Cambridge, then we would be happy to come out and give you a free, no obligation, valuation of your property.